Carter907/shortest-flight-path/README.md

 ## Data

-The application uses two CSV files located in the `assets` directory:
+The application uses the following files located in the `assets` directory:

--   `airports.csv`: Contains a list of airports with their IATA codes and names.
+-   `airports.csv`: Contains a list of airports with their IATA codes and names, used for output result.
 -   `FlightConnectionsJan2025.csv`: Contains flight connection data for January 2025, including the origin, destination, and distance of each flight.
+-   `flights-test-data.csv`: A smaller dataset of flight connections, used for tests.
+-   `Term.csv`: Contains terminal information for airports.
+-   `test-case-diagram.pdf`: A graph diagram representing mock data found in 'flights-test-data.csv', used in tests/test.cpp.

 ## Building and Running